 Still unsure?
 Get a feel for the exam by reviewing some sample questions.
 Then read more about the requirements below.

-(Apply for and schedule your CAQ exam early to improve the likelihood of a convenient testing location.)
+- August 24, 2015 - Exam Date for All CAQ exams (Schedule your CAQ exam early to improve the likelihood of a convenient testing location.)

 Physician assistants seeking the Psychiatry CAQ must demonstrate they have advanced knowledge and experience in psychiatry, above and beyond that expected of entry-level PAs or PAs working in a generalist practice.
 PAs seeking eligibility for the Psychiatry Specialty Examination must meet requirements of specialty-specific CME, experience in the field, and specific knowledge and/or experience in being involved in patient cases that are deemed core to the specialty area of practice.
 After initiating the CAQ process by submitting the requirements for one of the components and the $100 administrative fee, PAs will have six years within which to complete all four components for the CAQ, including passing the specialty exam.